HaikuArchives/ArtPaint/ReadMe.md

 ArtPaint
 ======================
-ArtPaint is an award winning shareware painting and image-processing program for the BeOS.
+ArtPaint is an award winning painting and image-processing program for the BeOS.